-Young Georg Michael TROUT was about 2 years old when his father, Hans Nicholas TRAUT, moved his young family from Bart Twp, Lancaster, PA to Augusta County, VA and purchased at tract of land on Cub Run near the base of Peaked Mountain (now called Massahutten Mountain) near the current village of Montevideo in what is now Rockingham County.
+Young Georg Michael TROUT was about 2 years old when his father, Hans Nicholas TRAUT, moved his young family from Bart Twp, Lancaster, PA to Augusta County, VA and purchased a tract of land on Cub Run near the base of Peaked Mountain (now called Massahutten Mountain) near the current village of Montevideo in what is now Rockingham County.
 Georg Michael TROUT was only 3 years old when he then lost his father, Hans Nicholas, in a tragic accidental weapon discharge on 17 Jul 1753.
 Ultimately, the courts determined in 1766 the young fatherless children should be "bound out," but young Georg Michael TROUT was 16 years old and would soon reach his majority.

 Ten years later, with the coming of the Revolutionary War, Georg Michael was now 26 years old and had established his reputation in the valley as a mature and responsible young patriot.
 Accordingly, on 3 Dec 1776, Georg Michael TROUT was chosen as Ensign in Captain David LAIRD's Company, Augusta County, Militia.
 Later that same day, Capt.
 LAIRD was elected to command a company of regulars in the Virginia Continental Line and was immediately replaced by Capt.
 Robert CRAVENS, so by the end of the day, Ensign Georg Michael TROUT was actually serving under Capt.
 Robert CRAVENS and would continue to do so for the next two years.
 By January, Georg Michael Trout was promoted from Ensign to Lieutenant, and played a very important role in leading detachments of men in the 1777-1778 Indian campaigns in the Tygerts Valley.
-In those early times, an infantry company had a captain, a first lieutenant, a second lieutenant and an ensign.
+In those early times, an infantry company had (in descending rank order) a captain, a first lieutenant, a second lieutenant, and an ensign.

 Near the close of the war, in 1780, Lt.
 "Michael" Trout married Elizabetha BAER who had been born in 1752 in Berks County, PA, the daughter of John BAER and Catherine Elizabeth MILLER.